Skip to main content

 Most students in a full-time Texas CDL program go from orientation to licensed in 4–7 weeks.
 See: How Long CDL Training Takes

 Ready to find a school?
-We match Texas CDL students with approved programs for free.
+We match Texas CDL students with CDL training providers for free.
 Get matched now or browse schools near you.

 Frequently Asked Questions